alexander-vakhitov/ORB_SLAM2/README.md

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

+## SEGO
+We added [SEGO](https://github.com/alexander-vakhitov/sego/) support.
+Please build it and provide the path to 'sego.h' in the CMakelists.txt.

 ## ROS (optional)
 We provide some examples to process the live input of a monocular, stereo or RGB-D camera using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Hydro or newer is needed.